Lu Xun: Legacy

-Lu completed volumes of translations, notably from Russian.
+Lu Xun completed volumes of translations, notably from Russian.
 He particularly admired Nikolai Gogol and made a translation of Dead Souls.
-His own first story's title, "Diary of a Madman", was inspired by Gogol's story of the same name.
-As a left-wing writer, Lu played an important role in the development of modern Chinese literature.
+His own first story's title, Diary of a Madman, was inspired by Gogol's story of the same name.
+As a left-wing writer, Lu Xun played an important role in the development of modern Chinese literature.
 His books were and remain highly influential and popular today, both in China and internationally.
 Lu Xun's works appear in high school textbooks in both China and Japan.
 He is known to Japanese by the name Rojin (ロジン; 魯迅).